List of schools in Hilo, Hawaii

-Hilo, Hawaii is home to a number of educational institutions, including 2 post-secondary institutions, the University of Hawaii at Hilo and Hawaii Community College.
+Hilo, Hawaii is home to a number of educational institutions, including 2 post-secondary institutions, the University of Hawaiʻi at Hilo and Hawaiʻi Community College.

 In all, there are 8 public elementary schools, 2 public intermediate schools, 2 public high schools and 7 private schools in Hilo.
 The public schools are separated into 2 complexes, centered on the high schools.